uoftcprg/pokerkit/docs/source/games.rst

    # The side pots of the game
    game.side_pots

+   # The game of this actor
+   nature.game
+   # None if this actor is the nature, else the index of this player
+   nature.index
+   # True if the actor is the nature, else False
+   nature.is_nature()
+   # True if the actor is one of the players, else False
+   nature.is_player()
+   # True if this actor is in turn to act, else False
+   nature.is_actor()

    # The player to be dealt hole cards
    nature.deal_hole_player
    # The number of hole cards to be dealt to each player